Manifestation or Just Images? - Featured Image

 But because it makes you aware of what you're paying attention to.

 Some of what I collected in 2017 I'm still chasing.
-Some of it feels irrelevant now.
+Some of it feels like someone else saved it.

 That's not good or bad.
 It's just data.